merty/wordpress-move/readme.txt

 Tags: domain, migrate, migration, move
 Requires at least: 3.2
 Tested up to: 3.2.1
-Stable tag: 1.0
+Stable tag: 1.1

-A migration assistant for WordPress capable of changing the domain name in use or migrating your installation to another server.
+A migration assistant for WordPress capable of changing the domain name in use and/or migrating your installation to another server.

 == Description ==

-WordPress Move is a migration assistant for WordPress that is capable of changing the domain name in use or migrating your installation to another server either as is or based on your choices.
+WordPress Move is a migration assistant for WordPress that is capable of changing the domain name in use and/or migrating your installation to another server either as is or based on your choices.
 In addition to these, you can use WordPress Move to transfer your database or create backups of your installation.
 For further information on using the plugin, please refer to the documentation provided with the plugin.

 **Disclaimer:** Even though this plugin is heavily tested, please use it at your own risk and do not forget to back up your files beforehand.